DevonGifford/my_JavaScript/JavaScript_Projects/README.md

+# 20 Vanilla JavaScript Projects - in progress...

+## Description

-This is a repo for all the little Vanilla JavaScript projects I have in my portfolio
+This is a repo for all the little Vanilla JavaScript projects I have in my portfolio.

+- [ ]  ADD LINKS TO GITHUB & DEMO'S

 ##  Current Progress List